Pitt in Sydney - Summer

 Please note that internships are available for students in their second semester of sophomore year or higher.

-Pitt runs this program in partnership with CAPA: The Global Education Network.
-For more than 45 years CAPA has worked with institutions of higher education to build programs that meet students’ goals for learning abroad.
-The CAPA Sydney Center is hosted at TAFE NSW Sydney Institute, in a beautiful centrally located heritage building.
+Pitt runs this program in partnership with CEA CAPA Education Abroad.
+CEA CAPA works with institutions of higher education to build programs that meet students’ goals for learning abroad.
+The CEA CAPA Sydney Center is hosted at TAFE NSW Sydney Institute, in a beautiful centrally located heritage building.

 Your Pitt Study Abroad Contacts: